-- Call the Housing Inspections Department if there are also problems with the upkeep of the property and grounds.
-Large parties can lead to deteriorating conditions and unsafe buildings.
+- Contact Housing & Fire Inspections if there are also problems with the upkeep of the property and grounds.

-- Contact your SAFE Crime Prevention Specialist.
+- Contact your Crime Prevention Specialists.
 The process generally used is:

 - The RECAP is checked, the computer printout history of police calls to that specific address.